Chris.luChris.lu header image, displaying an 80s style landscape and sunset

 Installation

 There are several options when it comes to installing Node.js.
-The first option is good for beginners experimenting with Node.js and wanting a quick and easy installation.
-The second option uses a Node version manager to install Node.js.
-This has the advantage that you can install several versions of Node.js in parallel on your computer, and then, depending on which project you work on, you can switch between versions (for example, you might want to use the latest version of Node.js for a personal project and have another LTS version of Node.js installed in parallel for a work-related project)
+The first option is to use an installer for a specific version of Node.js, which is a good solution if you install Node.js on a server.
+The second option uses a Node version manager to install Node.js, which is usually a better solution for your local machine as it has the advantage that you can install several versions of Node.js in parallel on your computer.
+Using a Node version manager, depending on which project you work on, you can switch between versions (for example, you might want to use the latest version of Node.js for a personal project and have another LTS version of Node.js installed in parallel for a work-related project)

 Should I install the LTS or the current version